 We use civil enforcement officers (CEOs) and CCTV to issue penalty charge notices (PCNs), commonly known as parking fines.
-If you receive a PCN, don't ignore it.
-You have the option to either pay it or dispute it.
+If you receive a PCN, you have the option to either pay it or dispute it.

 Review evidence of your PCN, and pay or dispute it.
 If you want to view CCTV footage you will need Adobe Flash player.